 Art Studio Tour

-Held in April, this event showcases local artists in studios and shops throughout Historic Downtown Elgin and the surrounding area and start your Christmas shopping and find unique and diverse gifts for both yourself and others.
+Held in May, this event showcases local artists in studios and shops throughout Historic Downtown Elgin and the surrounding area and start your Christmas shopping and find unique and diverse gifts for both yourself and others.
 The event also includes the Pearls of Youth Art Show and Scholarship Awards Reception.
-For more information, visit Elgin Arts Association.
+For more information call Barry Perez at 512-461-5853.

 Elgin Volunteer Fire Department BBQ Cook-Off